YoannDeb/chess_tournament/README.md

 By default the database file will be registered in a db.json file in a databse folder at the root of the main program.

 You can change the name of the database file with the --databse or -d argument.

-Example: Python chess_tournament.py -d db2.json
+Example: python chess_tournament.py -d db2.json

 if the database file (and folder) does not exist, it will be created.

-All changes (Player creation, player modification, tournament creation, end of a round...) are directly saved to the database.
+All changes (Player creation, player modification, tournament creation, end of a round...) are immediately saved to the database.

 If a tournament was not finished and the program closed, the tournament will be recovered where it was after last entry (typically a match result).

 ### Flake 8